israelroldan/extjs-reactor/README.md

 ## Running Against ExtReact Pre-Releases

-You can updgrade all packages to use the latest `ext-react` and `sencha-cmd` prereleases by running:
+You can updgrade all packages to use the latest `ext-react` and `sencha-cmd` by using the test.npm.sencha.com registry and running

 ```
-npm run install:next
+npm run install:clean
 ```

 ## Running Tests